Killing of Qusay and Uday Hussein: Assault

 At 11:45 AM, several Kiowa OH-58D helicopters arrived and began firing at the safehouse, destroying a large portion of the building with machine gun rounds and rockets.
 Nevertheless, the task force continued to receive heavy gunfire from the house's occupants, who also lobbed grenades from the roof.
 Unable to neutralize the defenders, the task force initially considered using AH-64 Apache attack helicopters to destroy the safehouse but ruled it out due to concerns over potential civilian casualties.

 At 1:00 PM, three hours into the operation, ten BGM-71 TOW missiles were fired at the house from Humvee-mounted launchers.
 The resulting explosion reduced much of the safehouse to rubble.
 At 1:21 PM, several American soldiers entered the ruined house to search for survivors.
 They found Uday and Qusay dead.
-As the team advanced up the stairs to the building's second floor, Qusay's 14-year-old son Mustafa Hüseyin taking cover in a bedroom, opened fire on the soldiers with an AK-47, but was killed instantly by return fire.
+As the team advanced up the stairs to the building's second floor, Qusay's 14-year-old son Mustafa Hussein, taking cover in a bedroom, opened fire on the soldiers with an AK-47, but was killed instantly by return fire.

 Aftermath

 Following the raid, the bodies of all four occupants were removed from the house and flown to Baghdad for identification tests.
 Morticians reconstructed the corpses of Qusay and Uday Hussein, who were identified through DNA testing and dental records.
 Both men had significantly changed their appearance by growing their beards long to avoid detection; Uday had completely shaved his head.
 Photos of the brothers' corpses were later published by the U.S. Department of Defense and shown on TV and in newspapers, generating considerable controversy.

 US officials announced that the combined $30 million reward for Qusay and Uday Hussein would be paid to the informant who tipped off Coalition authorities.

 Saddam reacted to news in conflicting manner both mourning and honoring the deaths:

 We thank God for honouring us with their martyrdom for His sake.
-Beloved Iraqis, your sons and brothers — Uday, Qusay and Qusay’s son Mustafa Hüseyin— practised an act of faith in the arena of jihad in Mosul, after a valiant battle with the enemy lasting a full six hours, The armies of aggression equipped with all kinds of weapons of land forces could not reach them until aircraft were used (to bomb) the house in which they were present … Once more I tell our faithful people and our glorious (Arab) nation that (we) sacrifice lives and money for the sake of God, Iraq and our nation … If Saddam Hussein had 100 sons other than Uday and Qusay, Saddam Hussein would have offered them on the same path (of martyrdom).
+Beloved Iraqis, your sons and brothers — Uday, Qusay and Qusay’s son Mustafa Hussein — practised an act of faith in the arena of jihad in Mosul, after a valiant battle with the enemy lasting a full six hours, The armies of aggression equipped with all kinds of weapons of land forces could not reach them until aircraft were used (to bomb) the house in which they were present … Once more I tell our faithful people and our glorious (Arab) nation that (we) sacrifice lives and money for the sake of God, Iraq and our nation … If Saddam Hussein had 100 sons other than Uday and Qusay, Saddam Hussein would have offered them on the same path (of martyrdom).

-Uday, Qusay, and Qusay's son Mustafa Hüseyin were later buried alongside one-another in a cemetery in Tikrit.
+Uday, Qusay, and Qusay's son Mustafa Hussein were later buried alongside one-another in a cemetery in Tikrit.
 Qusay's other two sons, Yahya and Yaqub, are presumed to be alive but their whereabouts are unknown.